Vivienne Medrano: Other work

-In February 2017, she shared an illustration of a Lego Joker, which Inverse called "grotesque yet adorable," saying it captures the "complicated love-hate relationship between the Clown Prince of Crime and the Dark Knight".
 From 2017 to 2019, she worked as an animator on Nico Colaleo's DreamWorksTV series, Too Loud.
-She called her experience on the series "a delight."
+She called her experience on the series "a delight".
 She also worked as a character designer on the series.

-In 2019, Medrano was interviewed for the documentary titled "Hand-Drawn: 2D Animation Documentary".
 In March 2021, it was reported that she was a partner of Redefine Entertainment, a management company formed by Jairo Alvarado, Tony Gil, and Max Goldfarb.

-In May 2022, LatinX in Animation announced that Medrano would hold a "cafecito" on June 3, 2022 during Animation Day at the 21st Los Angeles Latino International Film Festival.

-In February 2023, Medrano appeared at Level Up Expo, also known as LVL UP EXPO, a gaming convention.

 Personal life

-Medrano was born in Frederick, Maryland and is a Salvadoran American.
-She became interested in animation when she watched the movie Bambi.
+Medrano was born in Frederick, Maryland and is a Salvadoran-American.
+She became interested in animation as a child when she watched the film Bambi.
 She began using art programs such as MS Paint in third grade.
 Her early art was heavily influenced by Invader Zim.
 Medrano moved to New York City and began attending School of Visual Arts in September 2010 and would later graduate in 2014.
-Medrano is bisexual.
+She is bisexual, and on the asexual spectrum.
+She grew up Presbyterian, and says she remembers going to church and questioning a lot of stories in the Bible, Adam and Eve and Lucifer.

+In a January 2024 interview following the release of Hazbin Hotel on Amazon Prime Video, she described herself as a "queer woman on the internet who made something popular", and related herself to her character Charlie Morningstar, saying that both she and Charlie are in a "position of fighting uphill battles to just have [their] dreams exist."
+Previously, Medrano had described herself, on social media, as a "proud 'fiery' [L]atina," and said that Vaggie was the character she related to most, saying that Vaggie and Charlie "feel like sides of [her]self."

+In August 2025, she stated that she has ADHD while being interviewed about the Homestuck animated pilot at a GalaxyCon.